Marcus Gunn Jaw-Wink Syndrome

 - Mild jaw-wink with significant ptosis: unilateral frontalis sling may achieve acceptable symmetry

-- Significant jaw-wink: bilateral levator muscle disinsertion followed by bilateral frontalis sling — this eliminates the synkinesis entirely and allows symmetrical correction
+- Significant jaw-wink: bilateral levator muscle disinsertion followed by bilateral frontalis sling — this is intended to abolish the visible wink and allow more symmetric correction

 Frequently Asked Questions